tagorech022/saml-plugin/doc/ADFS_CONFIG.md

 *Note:* replace adfs.example.com with the name of your ADFS, replace jenkins.example.com with the name of your Jenkins host.

 **On the Jenkins side:**
-Download the IdP file to paste into the Jenkins config from your ADFS.
+* Download the IdP file to paste into the Jenkins config from your ADFS.
 It is generally exposed under the following URL:

 ```
 https://adfs.example.com/FederationMetadata/2007-06/FederationMetadata.xml
 ```

+* Set the system property `-Dorg.apache.xml.security.ignoreLineBreaks=true` when starting Jenkins.

 **On the Windows side:**